Addika1630/metta-task/task/REPORT.md

 ### Introduction

    This report presents a predictive modeling approach to analyze and cluster developers' performance based on the historical data.
 The study focuses on key performance metrics, including merge time, review time, pickup time, and review cycles count, to forecast and improve developer efficiency.
 The report covers model selection, feature engineering, model performance evaluation, and insights for business stakeholders.

 ### Feature Engineering
-   Feature engineering involved transforming raw PR event data into structured metrics that provide insights into developers' workflow.
+   Feature engineering involved transforming raw PR event data into structured metrics that provide insights into developers' workflows.
+In our case, we have a history of pull requests for each developer and the process each request goes through until it is merged.
+Our task is to extract features from this data to better understand developers' performance.

+   Among the newly extracted features, __pickup time__ measures the time between a pull request being opened and a reviewer beginning their review.
+A long pickup time can indicate a lack of visibility or unavailable reviewers, leading to slower feedback cycles and longer development times. __Review time__ measures the time it takes for a pull request to be reviewed and for feedback to be provided.
+Long review times can impact team productivity and morale. __Merge time__ is a key metric that measures the time from a pull request receiving an approved review until it is merged into the main codebase.
+A long merge time can indicate conflicts with other changes or the presence of manual processes for merging.

 The following steps were implemented:

 **1. Feature Extraction**